 4) Any other online resource that you have used for self help with a mental health problem

 PLEASE NOTE: Some, but not all, online mental health self-help programmes are offered specifically for mental health problems (e.g. those at number 2 above).
-If you have used an app, online programme, website or other online resource that is not specifically for a mental health problem, it still counts as an online mental health self-help programme as long as you have used it for self help with your mental health problem.
+If you have used an app, online programme, website or other online resource that is not specifically for a mental health problem, it still counts as an online mental health self-help programme as long as you have used it for self-help with a mental health problem.
 If you are still unsure about whether you have used an online mental health self-help programme, you can discuss with the Principal Investigator, Manuela Ascari at email@example.com or 01-7008926.